OptimisticLock/GeometryD/README.md

-# Computational Geometry Challenge Solution
+# Solution for Computational Geometry Challenge

 This challenge is to implement a heavily simplified form of some 2D boundary-representation geometry data structures and algorithms, as described [here](docs/GeometryTakeHome.md).